By the end of this section, you will be able to:

 The supergroup Chromalveolata is united by similar origins of its members’ plastids and includes the apicomplexans, ciliates, diatoms, and dinoflagellates, among other groups (we will cover the diatoms and dinoflagellates in Algae).
 The apicomplexans are intra- or extracellular parasites that have an apical complex at one end of the cell.
 The apical complex is a concentration of organelles, vacuoles, and microtubules that allows the parasite to enter host cells (Figure 5.12).
 Apicomplexans have complex life cycles that include an infective sporozoite that undergoes schizogony to make many merozoites (see the example in Figure 5.4).
 Many are capable of infecting a variety of animal cells, from insects to livestock to humans, and their life cycles often depend on transmission between multiple hosts.
 The genus Plasmodium is an example of this group.

 Other apicomplexans are also medically important.
 Cryptosporidium parvum causes intestinal symptoms and can cause epidemic diarrhea when the cysts contaminate drinking water.
 Theileria (Babesia) microti, transmitted by the tick Ixodes scapularis, causes recurring fever that can be fatal and is becoming a common transfusion-transmitted pathogen in the United States (Theileria and Babesia are closely related genera and there is some debate about the best classification).
 Finally, Toxoplasma gondii causes toxoplasmosis and can be transmitted from cat feces, unwashed fruit and vegetables, or from undercooked meat.
-Because toxoplasmosis can be associated with serious birth defects, pregnant women need to be aware of this risk and use caution if they are exposed to the feces of potentially infected cats.
+Because toxoplasmosis can be associated with serious birth defects, pregnant people need to be aware of this risk and use caution if they are exposed to the feces of potentially infected cats.
 A national survey found the frequency of individuals with antibodies for toxoplasmosis (and thus who presumably have a current latent infection) in the United States to be 11%.
 Rates are much higher in other countries, including some developed countries.3 There is also evidence and a good deal of theorizing that the parasite may be responsible for altering infected humans’ behavior and personality traits.4

 The ciliates (Ciliaphora), also within the Chromalveolata, are a large, very diverse group characterized by the presence of cilia on their cell surface.
 Although the cilia may be used for locomotion, they are often used for feeding, as well, and some forms are nonmotile.
 Balantidium coli (Figure 5.13) is the only parasitic ciliate that affects humans by causing intestinal illness, although it rarely causes serious medical issues except in the immunocompromised (those having a weakened immune system).
 Perhaps the most familiar ciliate is Paramecium, a motile organism with a clearly visible cytostome and cytoproct that is often studied in biology laboratories (Figure 5.14).
 Another ciliate, Stentor, is sessile and uses its cilia for feeding (Figure 5.15).
 Generally, these organisms have a micronucleus that is diploid, somatic, and used for sexual reproduction by conjugation.
 They also have a macronucleus that is derived from the micronucleus; the macronucleus becomes polyploid (multiple sets of duplicate chromosomes), and has a reduced set of metabolic genes.